-An unstoppable, award-winning social media entrepreneur, speaker and visionary, Jensine (Yen-See-Nah) is the founder of World Pulse, a digital media network connecting women worldwide and bringing them a global voice.
-Today World Pulse is powered by 60,000 women from 200 countries, including those from villages using internet cafes and cell phones, collectively improving the lives of 2.2 million people.
+An unstoppable, award-winning social media entrepreneur, speaker and visionary, Jensine (Yen-See-Nah) is the founder of World Pulse, a digital communication network connecting women worldwide and bringing them a global voice.
+Today World Pulse is powered by tens of thousands of women from more than 190 countries, including those from villages using internet cafes and cell phones, collectively improving the lives of 2.2 million people.
 For over a decade Jensine has made it her job to listen to women on the ground around the world.
 She is a frequent speaker on how social media and technological innovation is a powerful accelerator for women’s global empowerment.
 More about Jensine

 NEW HUFFINGTON POST COLUMN

-I kicked off 2013 with a new column on the Huffington Post.
+I kicked off the year with a new column on the Huffington Post.
 My column explores the fascinating ways women are using digital media to mobilize for change across the globe.
 First Up: "The Day Women of the Congo Seized Control of the Internet" and "'Access to the Internet is Life' say Women Across the World" which discusses the new report I had the opportunity to consult on - "Women and the Web" that examines how we can bridge the digital gender divide.

 HONORED WITH SPIRITUAL LEADERSHIP AWARD

-_ World Pulse CEO and founder Jensine Larsen has been recognized with several exciting new leadership awards in 2012.
+_ World Pulse CEO and founder Jensine Larsen has been recognized with several exciting new leadership awards.
 Following in the footsteps of Alice Walker and Jane Goodall, Jensine was honored to receive a "Lives of Commitment" award celebrating contemporary women spiritual leaders by the Auburn Seminary in New York.
 In addition, she was selected as a "Woman Who Inspires" by Donna Karan alongside such luminaries as Susan Sarandan, Fatima Bhutto, and Uma Thurman.

 Last but not least, Morgan Stanley-Smith Barney has selected Jensine as one of six "Next Generation Changemakers" under 40 to be featured in their just-released Perspectives in Philanthropy journal.
 Download the journal here.